 NATURAL EXPERIMENTS

 Be cautious not to be misled by the term "natural experiment."
 It might conjure images of conducting research amidst badgers and beavers in a forest clearing, but the "natural" aspect refers to the nature of the independent variable (IV) rather than the physical setting of the experiment.
 When we speak of a natural experiment, the IV is observed in its naturally occurring state rather than being directly manipulated by the researcher.
 For instance, in studying the impact of stress levels between individuals who have experienced an earthquake and those who haven't, the occurrence of the earthquake is the IV that is naturally varied, beyond the researcher's control.
-Natural experiments can unfold in any environment or context, distinct from field experiments characterized by their naturalistic settings.
+Natural experiments can unfold in any environment or context, distinct from field experiments, characterised by their naturalistic settings.

 All natural experiments have quasi-features; in other words, participants cannot be randomly allocated to conditions.